Ninja Blade: Plot

 After thwarting an attempt to spread the infection overseas through a plane carrying evacuees, Ken learns that Kuroh has attacked the local shopping mall and rigged the Tokyo underground with explosive Carriers called Blast Mites.
 Ken disposes of the Mites, catapulting the last one into the air out of harm's way.
 The bombing, however, was meant as a distraction to allow Kuroh to lead a strike team of Carrier military operatives into the GUIDE headquarters.
 All GUIDE personnel, including director Michael Wilson, are taken hostage.
-With the help of Wilson himself, Ken manages to rescue the hostages, after having to kill his former teammates turned Carriers.
+With remote help from Wilson himself, Ken manages to rescue the hostages, after having to kill his former teammates turned Carriers.
 In a final confrontation with Ken, Kuroh reveals that Ken was not born but made in a military lab with the goal of wiping out the Alpha-worms, hence his immunity to the parasite.
 Kuroh also reveals that both he and Kanbe infected themselves with King Worms intentionally, Kuroh having done so out of craving for the power bestowed by the parasite.

 Kanbe rescues Ken from a suicide attack by Kuroh, whereupon he confirms he volunteered to be infected, but only so that he could infiltrate and locate the Alpha-worm hive, which was buried underground to escape sterilization.
 Ken goes underground and eventually finds the hive, however he is unable to use the Ninja Blade to destroy it.
-A now controlled Kanbe challenges Ken on top of the Tokyo Tower.
+A now fully possessed Kanbe challenges Ken on top of the Tokyo Tower.
 Before Ken can finish him, the hive absorbs Kanbe, thus transforming into a colossal version of him which begins laying waste to the city.
 Ken chases down and attacks the mutant Kanbe, weakening him enough for Ken to enter the hive and attack its core, which manifests itself in Kanbe's shape again.
 Ken defeats the core using the Ninja Blade and finally brings peace to his father, then the hive crumbles along with every trace of the infection.